oilverb/data-science-s2025/data-science-curriculum-build/challenges/c08-islands-pt1-assignment.md

 - Which sample—sequential or random—is more *representative* of all
   homes Helvig?
 Why?
-  - Neither?
-Both?
+  - Random sample
-  - I don’t think it fundamentally makes a difference how we chose the 25 houses.
-I bet you’re going to tell me that’s wrong, becuase of something to do with the random data selection and resmapling being more technically correct, but I don’t believe you.
+  - Generally speaking, a sequential sample is typically going to follow trends based on neighborhoods and bias of people living close to people they are similar to.
+A random sample will have less of an influence based on that.

 ### **q6** Find common names: Random sample